adriano-di-giovanni/ansible-role-redis/README.md

     - adriano-di-giovanni.redis
 ```

-The example/ folder contain project files to provision an Ubuntu Trusty VM using Vagrant and VirtualBox.
+The `example-*/`` folders contain project files to provision VMs using Vagrant and VirtualBox.

 ## License